Also available in Digital Download (Spanish) and DVD Format (English),

 Winners of the festival are not only selected on the basis of artistic and technical quality but also on how effectively they are able communicate their message to the intended target group.

-La biología de los hongos patógenos, Volume 1 DVD
+La biología de los hongos patógenos, Vol. 1 DVD

 The fungus Mycosphaerella graminicola (anamorph: Septoria tritici) causes Septoria leaf blotch of wheat.
 The life cycle of this pathogen is illustrated in photo-like 3D animations and real-image video sequences – from the development of the primary sexual stage, Mycosphaerella graminicola, to the maturation of the asexually formed pycnospores.
 Splashes of rain carry the pycnospores to adjacent and next-higher leaves which, if they are sufficiently wet, are thus infected.
 However, the first symptoms of Septoria leaf blotch appear only after a typical latency period of around 28 days.